You’re interested in a non-clinical job and dreaming of remote work as a medical copywriter...

 When choosing a copywriting course/training, check to see if it addresses the mindset shifts that are required for transitioning from an employee to a business owner.

-✨ Banishing self-doubt so you can confidently pitch your services.
+✨ Banish self-doubt so you can confidently pitch your services.

-✨ Setting firm boundaries around project scope and price.
+✨ Set firm boundaries around project scope and price.

-✨ Learning the value of your craft, and confidently stating that value.
+✨ Learn the value of your craft, and confidently state that value.

-✨ Trusting that you’re providing a valuable service that has a great impact.
+✨ Trust that you provide a valuable service that has a great impact.

-✨ Knowing your value without having a credentialing organization give you a title.
+✨ Know your value without having a credentialing organization give you a title.

-✨ Overcoming perfectionism.
+✨ Overcome perfectionism.
 It’s a barrier to growth and you’ll only succeed once you’ve overcome this issue.

 The clear, helpful information you create has a significant impact on the lives of patients.